 Dr. Rod Read, P.Eng., P.Geo., P.Geol.

-Dr. Read’s experience includes projects related to railway construction in rugged terrain, field characterization for mine and dam development, research for underground nuclear waste disposal concepts, pipeline geohazard assessment in diverse settings, construction supervision for rock slope stabilization, petroleum geomechanics evaluations, tunnel investigation supervision and instrumentation, planning and deployment of a world-class rock avalanche monitoring system, and geotechnical engineering analysis for pipeline development and integrity management.
+Dr. Read’s career experience includes projects related to railway construction in rugged terrain, field characterization for mine and dam development, rock mechanics research for underground nuclear waste disposal concepts, pipeline geohazard assessment in diverse settings, supervision for rock slope stabilization, petroleum geomechanics evaluations, tunnel site investigation and instrumentation, planning for a world-class rock avalanche monitoring system, and geotechnical engineering analysis for pipeline development and integrity management.
 He is experienced in the application of FLAC and other numerical codes to conduct complex analyses and has managed diverse field characterization and laboratory testing programs.

 Highlights of his career and related projects include the following:

 - Construction inspection of Canadian Pacific Railway mainline double-tracking west of Rogers Pass, British Columbia

 - Geotechnical field characterization and test diversion tunnel supervision for the Oldman River Dam in southern Alberta

 - Principal Investigator for several large multi-disciplinary in-situ investigations at AECL’s Underground Research Laboratory studying rock mass response to excavation and heating, tunnel instability and excavation damage zone (EDZ) development